 chips followed by growls (at dusk, Nov, PA)

 Chipping Sparrow, chase calls between birds in a flock of about twenty (Nov, PA).

 American Tree Sparrow growl (Jan, PA).

-Two Song Sparrows in close interaction, both singing and making high chip calls, then growling by one as the other sang (Tree Swallow at 2s, Apr, PA).
+Two adult Song Sparrows in close interaction, both singing and making high chip calls, then growling by one as the other sang (Tree Swallow at 2s, Apr, PA).